A divisionDivision No. 18 · Wednesday, 9 October 2024· Commons· Housing

 Voting Aye meant

-Support blocking the Renters' Rights Bill from progressing, opposing the Government's approach to ending no-fault evictions and reforming the private rented sector
+Support blocking the Renters' Rights Bill, opposing its approach to abolishing no-fault evictions and regulating the private rented sector

 Voting No meant

-Support the Renters' Rights Bill proceeding, backing measures to end section 21 no-fault evictions and give renters greater security and rights
+Support the Bill proceeding, backing the abolition of section 21 no-fault evictions and stronger protections for private renters

 Each row is one party.
 The stacked bar gives the within-party split of Aye / No / Absent; the columns on the right give the raw counts.
 The whip column shows the published party position — “Free vote” means the whip was formally removed for this division.